IsNielsen/SimpleTextTools/doc/Plan.md

     * This is simple, but is there a more memory efficient way?

 ### tail tool
+*   10/5 My original plan of reversing the data and then reading it kinda works, but it prints it upside down
+  * I either need to print them back in correct order, or find a different way to read the file.

 ### cut tool
 ### paste tool
 ### tt.py